Chart Color Schemes

 Loxton features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 67.0% of all households, including 23.1% couples with children, 33.1% couples without children, and 10.0% single parent families.
-Non-family households comprise the remaining 33.0%, with lone person households at 30.8% and group households making up 2.1%.
-The median household size is 2.3 people, which matches the average for the Rest of South Africa.
+Non-family households account for the remaining 33.0%, with lone person households at 30.8% and group households comprising 2.1% of the total.
+The median household size is 2.3 people, which aligns with the average in the Rest of South Africa.

 Frequently Asked Questions - Households